exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   - The key in the `to` field must match the key of the validator.
   - `Block.prev_hash` matches the hash of the last committed block.

-- If the message is compiled correctly, proceed to check the block contents.
+- If the message structure is correct, proceed to check the block contents.

   - The block height should be equal to the current height of the node.
-  - The time for the block creation must fit into the intervals of the corresponding round.
   - The number of `Precommit` messages should be sufficient to reach consensus.
   - All `Precommit` messages must be correct.